- Choosing a massage therapist

 - What types of massage or touch therapies have you been trained in?
 (See pages 10–12 for a list of different therapies.)

-- What adjustments would you make for me?
+- What modifications would you make for me?

 - What type of clients do you most often work with?
 (Ideally they are people who require special adjustments such as infants, the elderly, or those with a serious illness.)